hiblaphp/event-loop/README.md

 ```

 If a callback takes longer than its own interval, the loop does not attempt to
-catch up on missed ticks — it resets the next fire time to `now + interval`
+catch up on missed ticks.
+Instead it resets the next fire time to `now + interval`:
-instead:
 ```
 Interval: 100ms

 t=0ms    Tick 1 fires, callback starts
-t=300ms  Callback finishes (took 300ms — 2 ticks overdue)
+t=300ms  Callback finishes (took 300ms, 2 ticks overdue)
 t=400ms  Tick 2 fires  ← resets from now, does NOT try to catch up t=500ms  Tick 3 fires
 ```

-For most workloads — heartbeats, polling, metrics emission — this behavior is
+For most workloads (heartbeats, polling, metrics emission) this behavior is
 exactly what you want.
 Missed ticks are dropped silently rather than flooding
 the loop with catch-up work.
 If you need a guaranteed cadence where every tick
 fires regardless of how long the previous one took, self-schedule instead: